jacorbal/pynfact/doc/api/md/quickstart.md

     pip install pynfact

 In some systems where Python 2 is the default version, it's possible that the installer for Python 3 is called `pip3`.

-Either way, you may run `pip` by invoking `python` directly.
+Either way, you may run `pip` by invoking `python` directly:

     python3 -m pip install pynfact